-When filing for Chapter 7 bankruptcy, many debtors are able to keep most or all of their personal property.
-What you are allowed to keep depends on what property is deemed "exempt" by your state or the federal bankruptcy exemptions.
+The kinds of property that are "exempt" are determined by defined "exemptions."
+By taking advantage of exemptions, many debtors are able to keep most or all of their personal property.
+Ultimately, what you are allowed to keep depends on what property is deemed "exempt" by your state or the federal bankruptcy exemptions.

-In Chapter 7 bankruptcy, most or all of your debts are eliminated (discharged).
-In exchange, you must give up certain property so that the trustee can sell it and use the proceeds to pay your creditors.
-However, state and federal law exempts certain types of property, and in certain amounts.
-If personal property is exempt, you get to keep it in Chapter 7 bankruptcy.
+Chapter 7 bankruptcy can eliminate (discharge) most or all of your debts.
+In exchange, you might be required to give up certain property ("nonexempt" property) so that the bankruptcy trustee can sell it and use the proceeds to pay your creditors.

-Which exemptions you can use depend on where you live, and whether your state allows you to use the federal bankruptcy exemptions.
-To learn more about federal and state exemptoins, and for links to each state's exemption systems, see Bankruptcy Exemptions -- What Do I Keep When I File for Bankruptcy?
+So, the exemptions you can use depend on where you live and whether your state allows you to use the federal bankruptcy exemptions.

 Remember to double, if you can.
 If you are filing a joint petition with your spouse, many states allow you to double the exemption amount (essentially allowing each of you to claim the exemption amount separately).

 Categorize carefully.
-Make your sure you categorize your property correctly.
-For instance if you work from your home, you may be able to exempt personal property related to your business under tools of the trade exemption rather than the household goods exemption.
+Make sure you categorize your property correctly.
+For instance, if you work from your home, you may be able to exempt personal property related to your business under the tools of the trade exemption rather than the household goods exemption.
 This can help you to maximize your exemptions.

-Use the wildcard, if there is one.
+Use the wildcard.
 The federal bankruptcy exemptions and many state exemption systems have a wildcard exemption.
-This means it allows you to exempt up to a certain dollar amount of any property.
+The wildcard allows you to exempt any property up to a certain dollar amount.

-Even if your personal property is not exempt, or the exemption doesn't cover the full value of your property, you still may be able to keep it.
+Even if you have personal property that isn't exempt, or the exemption doesn't cover the full value of your property, you still may be able to keep it.

 Trustee abandons property.
-In many instances the Chapter 7 trustee will abandon personal property (meaning the trustee will not take and sell it).
-This happens if the trustee does not believe that sale of the property will garner anything for creditors -- that is, little or nothing will be left after the exemption, sales costs, and trustee's commission are subtracted from the the sales price.
+In many instances, the Chapter 7 trustee will abandon personal property (meaning the trustee won't take and sell it).
+Abandonment happens if the trustee doesn't believe that the sale of the property will garner anything for creditors—that is, little or nothing will be left after the exemption, sales costs, and trustee's commission are subtracted from the sales price.

 For example, say your car is worth $4,000.
-If your state motor vehicle exemption is $3,500, it will cost $500 to sell the car, and the trustee will take a $350 commission, the trustee will not bother to sell the car.
+If your state motor motor vehicle exemption is $3,500, it will cost $500 to sell the car, and the trustee will take a $350 commission, the trustee probably won't bother to sell the car.

 Other ways to keep nonexempt personal property.
 There are other ways to keep nonexempt personal property.
 For example, sometimes you can pay the trustee an amount equal to the value of the property in order to keep it.
 Or sometimes you can exchange another piece of exempt property in order to keep the nonexempt property.